bloomberg/chromium.bb/native_client_sdk/src/doc/cds2014/python.rst

 .. _cds2014_python:

 ########################################
-What a difference Python Makes - Codelab
+What a Difference Python Makes - Codelab
 ########################################

 Introduction